Facebook to pay US content reviewers more amid criticism

-SAN FRANCISCO (AP) — Facebook is raising how much it pays U.S. contractors who do some of its most taxing work, including watching violent and other objectionable material for possible removal from the service.
+SAN FRANCISCO (AP) — Facebook is raising how much it pays U.S. contractors who do some of its most taxing work, including watching violent and other objectionable material for possible removal.

 Facebook will pay at least $18 an hour for these jobs.
 Those in New York City, Washington, D.C., and the San Francisco Bay Area will get $22 per hour.
-Facebook didn’t immediately respond to inquiries on what it was paying them before.
+Facebook says its standard minimum pay for all contractors was previously $15 per hour.

 The content review jobs are psychologically taxing.
 Facebook has been criticized for not paying the workers enough and not providing enough support.